Full-time or Part-time Students

 Alberta Residency Requirement

-To receive student aid, you must be a resident of Alberta according to the criteria below.
-Residency will rules differ according to whether you are considered a dependent or independent student.
+To be eligible for student aid, you must be an Alberta resident.
+To determine your residency, you first need to know if you are considered a dependent or an independent student.

-- have been out of high school for four years or more, or
+- have been out of high school for at least 4 years

-- have been available for full time work for two or more years since leaving high school, or
+- have been available for full time work for at least two years since leaving high school

 - have at least one dependent child of your own